 - Focus on the completion of existing projects: The Company aims for the timely delivery of projects while ensuring they are completed to a high standard.
-Marketing of all of the Company's commercial projects is commenced during their development phase. - Portfolio Diversification: To mitigate risk, the Company's portfolio is balanced between various sectors, locations and development stages. - Geographic location: investments are spread across Moscow, St Petersburg, and other major regional cities.
-Investment decisions are made following a detailed feasibility study and the close examination of local and national economic and demographic data, as well as the balance between supply and anticipated demand for international standard properties. - Sector: the Company invests in a balanced mix of residential, retail, office and logistics, as well as mixed-use projects.
+Marketing of all of the Company's commercial projects is commenced during their development phase. - Portfolio Diversification: To mitigate risk, the Company's portfolio is balanced between various sectors, locations and development stages. - Geographic location: investments are spread across Moscow, St. Petersburg, and other major regional cities.
+Investment decisions are made following a detailed feasibility study and the close examination of local and national economic and demographic data, as well as the balance between supply and anticipated demand for international standard properties. - Sector: the Company invests in a balanced mix of residential, retail, office and logistics, as well as mixed-use projects. - The Company's portfolio includes projects which are of varying duration, phasing and anticipated completion.
+The Company owns both yielding and development properties in order to obtain a relatively balanced spread in the use of working capital and demand for management's attention, that can, at the same time, generate an income flow from sales and yielding properties. - Realisation of assets: The Company will continuously assess whether to retain yielding properties or realise their market value through disposal, depending on the opportunity and on prevailing market conditions.
+The Company uses revenues from yielding assets to diversify its income sources. - Use of diverse financing sources to accelerate business activity and growth: Equity, shareholders' loans, corporate loans (some of which have been guaranteed by our main shareholders), project financing and bond issuances are used to finance the Company's activities and projects.